Perspective | Money to stop evictions could also help stop crime

-At the same time, Congress left town this month without coming to a deal on a second stimulus package that would extend (or modify) the $600-per-week unemployment bonus checks that have been keeping many Americans afloat.
+At the same time, Congress left town this month without coming to a deal on another coronavirus relief package that would extend (or modify) the $600-per-week unemployment bonus checks that have been keeping many Americans afloat.
 The original Cares Act also provided some $9 billion in grants to local governments for emergency financial assistance — typically rental aid or interventions to help homeless people.

 Much of the discussion of the loss of those benefits has focused on helping families pay for necessities, but material deprivation isn’t the only issue: Research we helped conduct shows that grants and aid that help families cope with financial emergencies lead to reductions in violent crime — particularly assault and battery.
 People offered one-time payments in Chicago — typically $300 to $900 to help pay rent — were 55 percent less likely to be arrested for a violent crime one or two years after the payment than those denied payment.